MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/network-unlock.md

 title: Network Unlock
-description: Learn how BitLocker Network Unlock works and how to configure it. ms.topic: how-to ms.date: 11/08/2022
+description: Learn how BitLocker Network Unlock works and how to configure it. ms.topic: how-to ms.date: 10/17/2023
 ---

 # Network Unlock

-This article describes how BitLocker Network Unlock works and how to configure it.

-Network Unlock is a BitLocker protector option for operating system volumes.
+Network Unlock is a BitLocker *key protector* for operating system volumes.
 Network Unlock enables easier management for BitLocker-enabled desktops and servers in a domain environment by providing automatic unlock of operating system volumes at system reboot when connected to a wired corporate network.
-This feature requires the client hardware to have a DHCP driver implemented in its UEFI firmware.
-Without Network Unlock, operating system volumes protected by TPM+PIN protectors require a PIN to be entered when a computer reboots or resumes from hibernation (for example, by Wake on LAN).
+Network Unlock requires the client hardware to have a DHCP driver implemented in its UEFI firmware.
+Without Network Unlock, operating system volumes protected by `TPM+PIN` protectors require a PIN to be entered when a device reboots or resumes from hibernation (for example, by Wake on LAN).
 Requiring a PIN after a reboot can make it difficult to enterprises to roll out software patches to unattended desktops and remotely administered servers.

-Network Unlock allows BitLocker-enabled systems that have a TPM+PIN and that meet the hardware requirements to boot into Windows without user intervention.
-Network Unlock works in a similar fashion to the TPM+StartupKey at boot.
+Network Unlock allows BitLocker-enabled systems that have a `TPM+PIN` and that meet the hardware requirements to boot into Windows without user intervention.
+Network Unlock works in a similar fashion to the `TPM+StartupKey` at boot.
 Rather than needing to read the StartupKey from USB media, however, the Network Unlock feature needs the key to be composed from a key stored in the TPM and an encrypted network key that is sent to the server, decrypted and returned to the client in a secure session.

-## Network Unlock core requirements
+## System requirements

 Network Unlock must meet mandatory hardware and software requirements before the feature can automatically unlock domain-joined systems.
 These requirements include:

-- Currently supported Windows operating system
 - Any supported operating system with UEFI DHCP drivers that can serve as Network Unlock clients
 - Network Unlock clients with a TPM chip and at least one TPM protector
 - A server running the Windows Deployment Services (WDS) role on any supported server operating system